Komanawa/komanawa-gw-detect-power/README.rst

 .. todo todo discuss comparing modelled vs measured results, fail to reject null hypothesis, if you run power calcs against a status quo then you can say whether your measured results are correct or simply you dont have enough power.

-**NOTE**: while this repo was designed for groundwater calcualtions it is applicable to surface water as well you just have to consider the assumptions around MRT in the surface water.
+**NOTE**: while this repo was designed for groundwater calculations it is applicable to surface water as well you just have to consider the assumptions around MRT in the surface water.
 Typically N-NO3 for instance will be dominantly from base flow, which is often sourced from groundwater.

 This package is designed to calculate the statistical power of detecting a change in groundwater/surface concentration depending on sampling duration, sampling frequency, 'true' receptor concentration and the noise in the receptor.